RobbyBourne1/ReactNativeTipCalc/README.md

 exp://192.168.0.2:19000
 ```

-The "manifest" at that URL tells the Expo app how to retrieve and load your app's JavaScript bundle, so even if you load it in the app via a URL like `exp://localhost:19000`, the Expo client app will still try to retrieve your app at the IP address that the start script provides.
+The 'manifest' at that URL tells the Expo app how to retrieve and load your app's JavaScript bundle, so even if you load it in the app via a URL like `exp://localhost:19000`, the Expo client app will still try to retrieve your app at the IP address that the start script provides.

 In some cases, this is less than ideal.
 This might be the case if you need to run your project inside of a virtual machine and you have to access the packager via a different IP address than the one which prints by default.
 In order to override the IP address or hostname that is detected by Create React Native App, you can specify your own hostname via the `REACT_NATIVE_PACKAGER_HOSTNAME` environment variable: